How to Wash Tie Dye ShirtsThis post may contain affiliate links which might earn us money. Please read my Disclosure and Privacy policies here

 Making tie-dye shirts is a great summer activity for the family.
 The weather is warm enough that you can do the project outside and have less chance of creating a mess.
 Tie-dye allows for so much creativity.

 There are so many colors to choose from.
 You can mark off areas with stencils to make fun designs.
 You can even turn this into a project that earns you some extra money by selling the shirts.

-Regardless, one thing you definitely need to know is how to wash tie-dye shirts.
+Regardless, you definitely need to know how to wash tie-dye shirts.
 With one wrong move, your hard work can literally be washed away.
 Your shirt can also begin to fade over time if you don’t wash it properly.

 Let’s take a closer look at not only washing a tie-dye shirt for the first time but how to wash tie-dye to keep it vibrant wash after wash.

 How do you wash a tie-dye shirt for the first time?

 The first thing you want to do is make sure you allow the shirt to dry for 24 hours after the rinsing step in the dying process.
 This will help with setting the colors.

 Next, you want to wash the shirt or shirts alone in hot water.
 Do NOT add additional laundry to this load, or you could have excess dye on items you don’t want to be dyed.
 You will only be using hot water for the first couple of washes.